drdarshan/BotBuilder-Samples/Docker.md

 ## Technical details
-The Dockerfile used to generate the image is located at here(/Node/docker/Dockerfile).To create the image from source, clone the Git repo using:
+The Dockerfile used to generate the image is located [here](/Node/docker/Dockerfile).To create the image from source, clone the Git repo using:
 ```
 git clone https://github.com/Microsoft/BotBuilder-Samples.git
 ```